pvdrz/pijama/notes.md

    9:	5d                   	pop    rbp
    a:	c3                   	ret
    b:	0f 1f 44 00 00       	nop    DWORD PTR [rax+rax*1+0x0]

-0000000000000010 <duplicate>:
-  10:	55                   	push   rbp
-  11:	48 89 e5             	mov    rbp,rsp
-  14:	89 7d fc             	mov    DWORD PTR [rbp-0x4],edi
-  17:	8b 45 fc             	mov    eax,DWORD PTR [rbp-0x4]
-  1a:	c1 e0 01             	shl    eax,0x1
-  1d:	5d                   	pop    rbp
-  1e:	c3                   	ret
 ```
-We added the `-M intel` flag to be sure we are using the Intel syntax and not
-the AT&T one.
-This is a major source of headaches because each syntax puts
-source and destination operands in a different order.
-The machine code is `48
-89 e5` and the instruction is `mov rbp,rsp`.
+The machine code is `48 89 e5` and the instruction is `mov rbp,rsp`.

-Sadly, there are more than 30 different `mov` instructions in the Intel manual.
+Sadly, there are more than 30 different `mov` instructions in the [Intel
-But based on the fact that both operands are 64-bit registers and that it has
+manual](https://www.felixcloutier.com/x86/mov).
+But based on the fact that both
+operands are 64-bit registers and that the machine code has an `89` byte
-this `89`.
+somewhere.
 We can assume that the entry in the manual is this one:

 ```
 ┌───────────────┬───────────────┬───────┬─────────────┬─────────────────┬───────────────────┐